fonstok/jfLightBoxLoad/README.md

     <script src="jquery.jfLightBoxLoad.js"></script>
     ```

-3. Init the plugin by attaching it the elements you want responsable for launching external files.
+3. Init the plugin by attaching it the elements you want responsible for launching external files.
     ```js
     $(".lbLoad").jfLightBoxLoad();
     ```